Rok on the pristine white sands of Playa Rincón in the Dominican Republic

 Whale watching in Samaná

-There is only one reason to visit Samaná; whale watching from January to March attracts more than 45,000 visitors every year.
-I had approached whales before in Panama, but the amount of the biggest mammals that is possible to spot in Samanà, is really high.
+There is only one reason to visit Samaná.
+Whale watching from January to March attracts more than 45,000 visitors every year.
+I had seen whales before in Panama, but Samaná offers an impressively high number of these massive mammals.

 A visit to the Sanctuary of the Humpback Whales in Samaná is one of the most beautiful excursions in the Dominican Republic.
 About 2,000 humpback whales come to reproduce in the warm waters of the Atlantic Ocean.

-Whales come to give birth to their little ones because the whalebone, when born, has too thin layer of fat to withstand cold waters for up to a year.
+Whales come to Samaná to give birth because newborns have too little fat to survive the cold waters for a year.
 After giving birth to their babies, the whales prepare their return to the north.
-Since 1986, this underwater platform of coral origin with an average depth of 20 meters, called Banco de Plata, has become a sanctuary for the protection of whales.
+Since 1986, Banco de Plata, an underwater coral platform averaging 20 meters deep, has served as a sanctuary protecting whales.

 On a motorbike to Playa Rincon

-I rented a motorbike to pay a visit to one of the top listed beached in Dominican Republic – Playa Rincon.
-The motorbike was not in perfect conditions, but I didn’t have many options or time to wait for another day.
+I rented a motorbike to pay a visit to one of the top listed beaches in Dominican Republic – Playa Rincon.
+The motorbike wasn’t in perfect condition, but I had few options and no time to wait for another day.

 Life is a beach in Dominican Republic!

-For most part of the day I appreciated docile and calm waters of the bay.
-Five kilometers of pristine, undeveloped white sand beach line bay of calm turquoise waters, peppered with coconut trees, casual restaurants and only few people, who were nicely distributed along the beach.
-The fish for lunch was fresh, fries just right and coconut chilled over ice.
+Five kilometers of pristine, undeveloped white sand lined the turquoise waters, dotted with coconut trees, casual restaurants, and only a few people scattered along the beach.
+The fish for lunch was fresh, the fries perfectly cooked, and the coconut chilled over ice.

-Cascada Limón waterfall is a kind of a tourist trap on the way to one of the nearby beaches.
+I visited Cascada Limón waterfall, a popular place to visit, though it felt a tourist trap on the way to the nearby beaches.

 It is promoted as an adventure that takes you on a 2.5-kilometer journey through thick forest, on horseback or on foot down lush hilly terrain, while spotting flora and fauna along the way.

-Here, in Las Terrenas area, various beaches around the town are easily accessible, while many small hotels, guesthouses, restaurants and bars are located a little bit off the sea.
-I parked just off the road, had a swim and lunch in an improvised restaurant.
+In the Las Terrenas area, several beaches are easy to access, while many small hotels, guesthouses, restaurants, and bars sit a little inland.
+I parked just off the road, enjoyed a swim, and had lunch at an improvised restaurant on the beach.

-No luxury, but delicious simply prepared shrimps with rice under coconut palm on sandy beach with a fantastic view of the turquoise sea.
+No luxury, but I enjoyed simply prepared, delicious shrimps with rice under a coconut palm, on a sandy beach with a stunning view of the turquoise sea.

 Family trip to Punta Cana and Santo Domingo

-It was for the second time in my life that I stayed in an all-inclusive hotel.
-The main reason being that with small kids this could be the best option to really enjoy the beach.
+It was for the second time in my life that I stayed in an all-inclusive resort.
+With small kids, it felt like the best option to enjoy the beach.

-We choose a 4-stars hotel with typical package that this kind of accommodation can offer: all you can eat buffet style restaurant, swimming pools, beautiful sandy beach, free alcoholic and non-alcoholic drinks, and entertainment for the kids.
-This was a winner, since cocktails were really good, with high quality ingredients and non-alcoholic version available also for my kids.
+We chose a 4-star hotel with the typical package these places offer.
+It included buffet meals, pools, a beautiful sandy beach, free drinks, and entertainment for the kids.
+This was a real winner because the cocktails were excellent and made with quality ingredients.
+They also offered non-alcoholic versions for my kids.

 Drinking piña colada and playing in the water was definitely cool.
-The beach was nice, but covered with harmless seaweed in the morning that after hours of hard work employees finally managed to remove from the beach.
+The beach was nice, although it was covered with harmless seaweed in the morning.
+After hours of hard work, the employees finally managed to remove invasive plants from the beach.
 The night show was genuine and unique every night that we stayed there.

-Santo Domingo became the site of the first permanent European settlement in the Americas and it is now the oldest continuously inhabited city and the first seat of the Spanish colonial rule in the New World.
+Santo Domingo became the site of the first permanent European settlement in the Americas.
+It is the oldest continuously inhabited city in the region and the first seat of Spanish colonial rule in the New World.

 We also visited IKEA store.
-As of 2014, It is interesting that outside of the USA and Canada, on American continent, IKEA is only located in Dominican Republic and Puerto Rico.
+As of 2014, it’s interesting that outside of the USA and Canada, the only places in the Americas with an IKEA are the Dominican Republic and Puerto Rico.
 Since we were living in Panama at that time, it was kind of fun to visit IKEA after a long time.
-The parents left the kids in the store’s playground and walked around freely for an hour.
+We left the kids in the store’s playground and wander around the place freely for an hour.

 Doing business in Dominican Republic

-Through the years I have been in contact with various companies and businessmen of Dominican Republic.
-Due to a rather big population and size of the country, the competition and presence of international companies is much bigger than anywhere else in the Caribbean.
+Over the years, I’ve stayed in touch with several companies and businesspeople in the Dominican Republic.
+Because of its large population and size, the Dominican Republic has much more competition and a stronger presence of international companies than anywhere else in the Caribbean.

 Local people are well trained, professional and knowledgeable, with a typical Latino attitude, which often reflects in delays or informal way of agreements.
 If you are not patient or ready to wait for the right opportunity for a long time, the chances for success in Dominican Republic are very limited.